Taipei

 Taipei 101

-A 40-minute MRT ride north of central Taipei (take the Danshui Xinlu line to Xinbeitou branch).
-The hot spring district uses sulphurous geothermal water from the surrounding hills.
-Public baths cost NT$40-80; private room rentals in the many hot spring hotels run NT$300-600/hour.
-Thermal Valley (Diyu Gu) — a bright turquoise geothermal pond — is free to walk around and genuinely strange-looking.
+Forty minutes north by MRT (Danshui Xinlu line to the Xinbeitou branch).
+The hot spring district uses sulphurous geothermal water from the surrounding hills; public baths cost NT$40-80, private room rentals in the hot spring hotels run NT$300-600 per hour.
+Thermal Valley (Diyu Gu) - a bright turquoise geothermal pond that the water is too hot to enter - is free to walk around and genuinely strange to look at.
+The area feels like a different city from central Taipei, which is part of the appeal.

 Where to Stay